section-engineering-education/engineering-education/content/articles/callback-url-for-safaricom-daraja-api-with-firebase-cloud-functions-in-android/index.md

 layout: engineering-education
 status: publish
 published: true
-url: /creating-a-callback-url-for-safaricom-daraja-api-with-firebase-cloud-functions-in-android/
+url: /callback-url-for-safaricom-daraja-api-with-firebase-cloud-functions-in-android/
 title: Creating a Callback URL for Safaricom Daraja API with Firebase Cloud Functions in Android
 description: This tutorial will guide the reader through the process of creating a callback URL for the Safaricom Daraja API with Firebase Cloud Functions in Android.
 author: osir-evaline
-date: 2021-11-10T00:00:00-15:15
+date: 2021-11-24T00:00:00-13:45
-topics: [Languages]
+topics: [API]
 excerpt_separator: <!--more-->
 images:

-  - url: /engineering-education/creating-a-callback-url-for-safaricom-daraja-api-with-firebase-cloud-functions-in-android/hero.png
+  - url: /engineering-education/callback-url-for-safaricom-daraja-api-with-firebase-cloud-functions-in-android/hero.png
     alt: Creating a Callback URL for Safaricom Daraja API with Firebase Cloud Functions in Android hero image
 ---
 Implementing `Lipa-Na-Mpesa` (Pay with MPesa) features in your Android has been made easier with the introduction of the [Daraja API](https://github.com/jumaallan/android-mpesa-api) developed by [Safaricom](https://www.safaricom.co.ke/).
 <!--more-->
-Every developer wishes to receive all the information that Safaricom sends when a user performs a transaction because some transactions go through and some fail.
+Many developers wish to receive all the information that Safaricom sends when a user performs a transaction.
+Some transactions may go through and some others fail.
 This information is useful in updating records in your application.

 As an Android developer, having a callback URL means that you need to have a REST backend that will receive a response.
 This might be expensive.
 We can create a simple API with Firebase Cloud Functions that will help us to receive the data for the callback URL.